luokunhang/web_app_gymnast_recommender/README.md

 ## Project Charter
 ##### Vision
-In gymnastics, all around competitions are the highest honors for both individuals and teams.
-Men and women compete over multiple events to be ranked of the sum of the scores.
+In gymnastics, athletes compete over 4 events, each of which contributes to their final score.

-However, each has stronger and weaker events.
-In the context of team all around competitions, coaches pick a team of gymnasts with different strength for the highest scores possible.
-Another scenario could be that alternates are chosen in case of any injuries before the team competition.
+However, each gymnast has stronger and weaker events.

+In the team all around competitions, for each event, all team members do not need to compete, so the coach aims to pick a team of gymnasts with different strength for the highest total scores possible.

-Moreover, fans can use a fantasy sport simulator to analyze gymnasts.
+In another scenario, if any gymnast had injuries before the competition, an alternate needs to replace the injured.
+Usually, the alternate is desired to have the same strong events, so she could compete at the same events.

+Let's picture two situations related to the scenarios above:
+1. Gymnast X is in the team.
+Who should we pick as her teammates?
+2. Gymnast Y is injured.
+Who should replace her?

 ##### Mission
-Behind this application is a clustering model that assigns gymnasts to a group.
-The user will choose a gymnast from a drop-down menu or input the projected scores of an imaginary athlete.
-The application will output one or more gymnast(s) similar or dissimilar to the input from the same cluster or the most dissimilar cluster.
+Given a gymnast, an app that clusters gymnasts based on their competition results can generate a similar gymnast from the same cluster, or a different gymnast from other clusters.

 The data are from the all around final results at the Tokyo Olympic Games from Wikipedia.\
 https://en.wikipedia.org/wiki/Gymnastics_at_the_2020_Summer_Olympics_%E2%80%93_Women%27s_artistic_individual_all-around

 ##### Success Criteria
-The modeling metric for this unsupervised clustering model is mainly the F-score of the clusters.
+The primary metric for the unsupervised clustering model is the pseudo F-score.
 Also, the pseudo R-squared should be at least 0.5.

 Because the site is for coaches and fans, and the business goal is to help professional find better strategies and entertain the fans, the number of visits and the probability of revisiting the application should be measured to determine the traffic and health of the application.

 ## Directory structure